DanHulton/HowToFeedMyCats/README.md

 ## Location of Cat Food

-The open can of cat food will be in the fridge, in the door, in the butter compartment.
+The open cans of cat food will be in the fridge, in the door, in the butter compartment.
 The unopened cans are in the floor cupboard door immediately to the right of the fridge.
 This is also where Rory's kibble is.
 Midnight's kibble is immediately next to her dish.
-Midnight's kitty gogurt is in a mason jar on the island.

 ## Location of medications.